jarecoo/practice/notes.md

 - all human beings, male and female and everyone in between, are awesome
 - gender is personal, sometimes it’s complicated, sometimes it is not we respect all expressions of gender
 - intimacy is an expression of affection between people who love each other and is nobody’s business
-- parents have a responsibility to provide for their child’s physical, emotional and spiritual welfare, love their child without condition or constraint
+- parents have a responsibility to:
+    - provide for their child’s physical, emotional and spiritual welfare, love their child without condition or constraint
     - teach their child how to love themselves
     - teach their child how to love others
 - by design parents are equal parters, together, they preside, provide, protect, nurture, nourish
 - families are established and maintained on principles of love, compassion, respect, trust, honesty, and integrity
 - our family is inherently beautiful